English - Bachelor of Arts

 Topics in Canadian Literature

 This course gives students the opportunity to study in more depth and detail one or more authors and/or genres of Canadian literature.
-Students have the opportunity to design and undertake independent research, write a major paper, lead seminar discussions, and strengthen their grasp of theoretical concepts relevant to literature written during this period.
+Students have the opportunity to design and undertake independent research, write a major paper, participate in seminar discussions, and strengthen their grasp of theoretical concepts relevant to Canadian literature.
 In any given year, the author(s) studied and the approach to the works depends on the expertise of the instructor.
 For detailed information about the current course offering, please consult the English Department.

 Prerequisites: Minimum grade of C- in 12 credits of 200- or 300-level ENGL courses.